Dan J. Harkey

 This funny idiom means to be in control or of superior status.
 It also refers to someone in a position of power, authority, and influence.
 The passenger seat, or passenger side, contains someone along for the ride but possesses subordinate qualities.

-Successful people often find themselves in the driver's seat metaphorically and in the societal context.
+Successful people often find themselves in the driver’s seat, not just metaphorically, but also in the societal context.
 They are surrounded by their kindred spirits, those who hold power, authority, and societal influence.
+This societal context is what makes the idiom ‘in the driver’s seat’ so powerful and relatable.

 If you want to have fun with a friend, tell them, “You’re a scrub along for the ride, in the passenger side of life.”